Suraj151/esp8266-framework/README.md

    iClientInterface  plaintext TCP or TLS — the transport can't tell
 ```

 That split buys three things.
 The same HTTP parsing serves both the client and the portal.
 A port that ships an SDK-native MQTT client can present it as an `iClientInterface` and the framework's own client falls away without any service noticing.
-And because a transport is plain C++ over a stream, it can be exercised against a memory-backed mock with no radio involved.
+And because a transport is plain C++ over a stream, it can be exercised on a host with no radio involved.

 Live in [src/transports/](src/transports/).
 There are no globals — each consumer creates an instance.